 We’re living in a subscription economy.

 This model can be very powerful as it carries a few built-in advantages:

-Indeed, companies like Netflix and Spotify spend billions of dollars in producing original content that can make those subscribers wanting to renew their plan.
+Indeed, companies like Netflix and Spotify spend billions of dollars in producing original content that can make those subscribers want to renew their plans.

 Usually, a model that relies on a subscription also requires essential investments in infrastructures, as what makes the services offered through this model is the ability of those platforms to know precisely what to watch or listen to next.

-This is true for content but also any other kind of service.
-Netflix had popularized this model when it made available at any time its shows through the platform.
+This is true for content but also for any other kind of service.
+Netflix had popularized this model when it made it available at any time its shows through the platform.